Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_Ceph_New_RGW_Deployment_Failing.md

         **Note** the name of the daemon attempting to deploy for the next step, in this case `rgw.site1.zone1`

-        **Also Note** that `rgw.site1.zone1` should no longer be used and instead replaced with `rgw.site1` instead to avoid conflicting deployments.

     1. Verify that the running daemon has a different name than the one attempting to deploy